How To Find Work in the Netherlands

 In looking for work in Netherlands and if you want your work application to be taken approvingly you should to consider all national differences.

-Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this - the hunt for work in Netherlands, requires a lot more than perseverance and a translated Dutch CV, it demands careful preparation.
+Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this - the hunt for work in Netherlands, requires a lot more than perseverance and a translated Netherlands CV with Netherlands cover letter, it demands careful preparation.

 You need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).

-Applying for work in Netherlands has changed radically over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email work search applications.
+Applying for work in Netherlands has changed radically over the past few years, thanks to online recruitment databases and opportunities to email work search applications.

 Do not call the Netherlands “Holland”, since this refers to a region within this country.